 How is the Library System connected to other Libraries?

 The Public Library of Steubenville and Jefferson County was one of the first four libraries to join the Southeastern Ohio Library Center at Caldwell, Ohio in 1988.
 Our collections were added to that database established by the State Library of Ohio.
-Today, there are sixty-five library buildings connected on that database with nearly two million items.
+Today, there are ninety library systems (which includes 201 buildings) connected on that database with nearly seven million items.
 Those items are available for interlibrary loan to the public for pick-up at your local library.
 OPLIN was established in 1995 by the Ohio Legislature.
 OPLIN began linking public libraries to the Ohio State Supercomputer Center in Columbus to provide Internet access to public libraries and to provide commercial databases to libraries.

 How can the Library help me find the information I need?